Golf-Masters postponed to 'some later date' due to coronavirus

 The Masters, which brings together the world's best golfers in April for the year's first major, has been postponed because of concerns about the coronavirus, Augusta National Golf Club said on Friday.
 People from all over the world attend the Masters at Augusta National, which this year was scheduled for April 9-12, and the club said it hopes the postponement will allow it to host the event safely at a later date.

 "Unfortunately, the ever-increasing risks associated with the widespread Coronavirus COVID-19 have led us to a decision that undoubtedly will be disappointing to many, although I am confident is appropriate under these unique circumstances," Augusta National Chairman Fred Ridley said in a statement.
-The decision by Augusta National comes a day after the PGA Tour cancelled this week's Players Championship in Ponte Vedra Beach, Florida, and all events through April 5.
+The decision to postpone the event comes a day after the PGA Tour cancelled this week's Players Championship at TPC Sawgrass in Ponte Vedra Beach, Florida, and all events through April 5.

+"I'm bummed," world number four Justin Thomas said at TPC Sawgrass.
+"Selfishly I want to play, but this is way, way beyond that.
+You have to take a lot of other factors and measures into consideration here."
+The Masters has been played continuously since its inception in 1934 -- except during World War Two when it was cancelled from 1943-45.
+If it is held this year it would mark the first time it has been played outside March or April.

+Augusta National, the only permanent home for one of golf's four majors, typically closes in late May to protect the course from the Georgia summer heat and does not reopen until October.
+"That's my favourite tournament of the year, so I obviously have hopes that we'll get to play it," said Thomas.
+"I don't care if it's 25 degrees and nobody is there, I'm going to go play it with a chance to win the Masters."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)